cgnov/pomfocus/README.md

         * Restarted streak achievement (discourage missing two days in a row)
         * 30 days since first pomodoro (push notif reminder to attract users who still have app downloaded but haven't been using recently)
     * Leaderboard achievements
-        * Get to top 5 in last 24 hours, etc
+        * Get to top 5, etc
 * Break recommendations (drink some water, walk around a bit)
 * Task-based reminders
     * Allow user to put in tasks that are attainable in half an hour (ask what they want to work on, then what they can get done in less than half an hour)